 Update contact info

 - Add a short biography in the new user’s profile.
 We suggest adding a sentence that identifies this person as a guest author, like in the example below.
-In the Airy theme, this bio will show up next to the author’s name in the blog post.
+In the Airy and Scholar themes, this bio will show up next to the author’s name in the blog post.

 - Website admins cannot upload a photo for another user.
 The guest author can upload a profile picture themselves through Gravatar once they log in to their new user account.